ChristopherRabotin/GMAT/application/README.txt

 default to your personal AppData\Local folder.
 This can be customized during installation.

-For installation under Linux and Mac, please read the install_linux.txt and install_mac_snowleopard.txt files included in the distribution.
+GMAT is distributed in source form as well, and can be compiled on the Mac and on Linux.
+It has not been rigorously tested on these platforms, though.

 -----------------------------------------------------------------------
                            Running GMAT
 -----------------------------------------------------------------------
-On Windows, GMAT can be started by running bin\GMAT.exe.

-On Mac and Linux, please consult install_linux.txt and install_mac_snowleopard.txt.
+On Windows, click Start, and then point to All Programs.
+Point to GMAT, and then click GMAT R2012a.
+If you are using the zip-file bundle, start the bin\GMAT.exe application.

 -----------------------------------------------------------------------
                            Documentation
 -----------------------------------------------------------------------
 GMAT is extensively documented in the docs folder of this distribution.
-End-user documentation can be found in the docs/help folder (for offline use) or online at http://gmat.sf.net/docs.
+End-user documentation can be found in the docs\help folder (for offline use) or online at http://gmat.sf.net/docs.

 -----------------------------------------------------------------------